 WARNING: Some of the terms used are pornographic or politically incorrect, and thus are not suitable for those under 18.

 The following is a glossary of Japanese pop culture terms, most of which are connected with anime and manga.
-However, it also covers cosplay, music, fashion and other elements of Japanese pop culture.
+However, it also covers cosplay, music, fashion and other elements of Japanese pop culture, and sometimes Korean and Chinese pop culture too.
 While I try to include as many relevant terms as possible, I know that this is not complete.
 If you are able to provide me with any other terms, with good sources, or if I have made a mistake that needs correcting, please contact me.

 I cannot list all of my sources as the list would be too long, especially all the manga sources with their useful translation notes.
 However, here are some of the sources I have used.

 - The Anime Encyclopedia: 3rd Edition, by Jonathan Clements and Helen McCarthy

 - Boys’ Love Manga, edited by Antonia Levi, Mark McHarry and Dru Pagliassotti

 - Manga: The Complete Guide, by Jason Thompson

 - The Rough Guide to Anime, by Simon Richmond

 - Samurai from Outer Space: Understanding Japanese Animation, by Antonia Levi